A prickly-leaved and highly variable shrub, growing to 3 metres high, typically on clay-based or alluvial soils in dry sclerophyll woodland.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th-century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

-Only one subspecies, subsp. juniperina, is listed as threatened with extinction.
+Only one subspecies, subsp. juniperina, is listed as threatened with extinction (with the category of Vulnerable at the State level).
 All other subspecies are considered to not be threatened in the wild.